AbdullahKarson/School-Work/README.md

 # School-Work
-In this repository you'll find my College Assignments that i am Pround of Creating.
+In this repository you'll find my College Assignments & Projects that i am Pround of Creating.